ponylang/rfcs/text/0000-method-must-refer-to-trait-or-interface.md

 A method is allowed if it implements a method from a declared trait, or if it helps complete a trait – in any other case, it's a compile-time error.

-The requirement only affects public methods (those that do not begin with an underscore).
+Note that the requirement only affects public methods (those that do not begin with an underscore).

 # How We Teach This